tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 * Today we will take a new example EIP, break it down and translate it into functioning code.
 Remember, an EIP is an Ethereum Improvement Proposal.
 An ERC is an application-level (aka, Solidity) EIP.

+* This demo will introduce students to a contract _interface_ and the _methods_ contained therein.
+Take a moment to present this concept to students by letting them know the following:

+    * An interface is similiar to a contract, however it does not implement functions or define any contract components such as variables or structs.

+    * They serve as a kind of scaffold of what the contract will be become by creating functions and structure that will be specifically defined in the actual contract.

+    * Interfaces aid the design process by providing a consistent, predefined structure that will be used throughout the contract.

+    * The functions created in an interface are referred to as methods, and are considered _virtual_ until they are formally defined in the contract itself.

+    * More information can be found on interfaces in the [Solidity documention](https://solidity.readthedocs.io/en/v0.4.24/contracts.html#interfaces).

-* Let's begin by identifying the goal of the current contract.
+* Begin the demo by identifying the goal of the current contract.
 This will allow us to gain scope on the logic that we will be implementing.

 * A good way to identify the goal of a given contract specification is by reading the `Simple Summary`, `Abstract`, and `Motivation`.